 There are several good ones out there, and while they all have the same purpose, which is to help save you money through cash back, coupons, or both, they are all a little different.
 Here are a few of my favorite browser extensions for online shopping:

 While Honey is primarily a coupon platform that will run coupons for you at checkout while you’re shopping online, Honey members can also earn random amounts of “gold” just by shopping at participating stores.
+Honey will also stack coupons for your where applicable.

 Coupon Cabin is also a coupon site.
 Once Sidekick is installed, you will be alerted (via a popup) to coupons or cash back opportunities.